 On a battlefield, the Commander preferably took an elevated position, allowing him to oversee the positions and movements of his troops as well as those of the opponent.
 Strategy began by positioning his troops in such a way that he could counteract most attacks while allowing him to use the elements of surprise and deception to attack his opponent.
 In fact, the strategy was often a playout of the various scenarios that the Commander and his seconds had discussed prior to the battle, based on past experiences, the scenary, the weather, assessments of the opponent, and available resources.

-Now let’s look at how companies (used to) play out their position in the marketplace.
+Now, let’s look at how companies (used to) play out their position in the marketplace.
 Most companies developed products based on market research.
 When a product had almost reached completion, which could take up to two years or more, it was subjected to a focus group, often leading to minor product alterations.
-When the product was finally launched, in a full-blown marketing campaign, failure was no longer an option, given the huge investments.
+When the product was finally launched, in a full-blown marketing campaign, failure was no longer an option.
 However, success was never a guarantee either.

 At the end of the previous century, a group of startups in Silicon Valley, often spin-offs of larger companies, had very limited resources and could not afford a surprise-and-overwhelm market entry.
 Instead, they adopted a mode of operation that their predecessors had already developed.

-In their bestseller ‘In Search of Excellence’, McKinsey consultants Peters and Waterman identified how several multinationals, that were far more successful in launching new products than their peers, had operated.
-Peters and Waterman described how these incumbents, despite their formal management systems, encouraged employees to come up with an idea for a new product and handed them a tiny budget to assemble a small team and create a prototype.
+In their bestseller ‘In Search of Excellence’, McKinsey consultants Peters and Waterman identified how several multinationals that were far more successful in launching new products than their peers had operated.
+Peters and Waterman described how these incumbents, despite their formal management structures, encouraged employees to develop ideas for new products and handed them a tiny budget to assemble a small team and create a prototype.

-Spearheaded by a product champion, the team often had to operate in stealth mode, not to disturb the morale of the rest of the company.
+Spearheaded by a product champion, the team often had to operate in stealth mode so not to disturb the morale of the rest of the company.
 They were asked to present and defend their product idea, based on a prototype.
-If they were successful in convincing one member of the management team, they were allowed to test the product in the open market.
+If they successfully convinced one member of the management team, they were allowed to test the product in the open market.
 Once revenue reached a certain threshold, the team was awarded more resources, essentially upscaling the operation.

-Product development, essentially, came from a continuous feedback loop, in collaboration with early adopters, that eventually led to the development of a product that matched the demand of a well-defined group of customers like a glove.
-It all happened at the base of the organizational hierarchy, often out of sight, at the level of the employee-customer interaction.
+Product development, essentially, came from a continuous feedback loop, in collaboration with early adopters, that eventually led to the development of a product that matched the demand of a well-defined group of customers.
+It all happened at the foundation of the organizational hierarchy, often out of leadership’s sight, at the level of the employee-customer interaction.

-When we compare the mode of operation of startups with that of incumbents, we’ll notice that while the latter is directed from far behind the frontline and from a position of high authority, the first group, later deemed as LEAN startups, is inspired at the frontline and from a position of high autonomy.
 While both types of operations are being led, the word has different meanings.
-The Commander-type organization is being directed on the premise of obedience and reliance on a leader’s ability to make the right calls.
-The Spearheaded-type of an organization is based on the premise of personal initiatives and reliance on the employees’ ability to find new opportunities for growth, while leaders still need to make sure to drive the innovations that are most favorable.
+The command-type organization is directed on the premise of obedience and reliance on a leader’s ability to make the right calls.
+The spearheaded type of organization is based on the premise of personal initiatives and reliance on the employees’ ability to find new opportunities for growth, while leaders still need to make sure to drive the innovations that are most favorable.

-CEOs that apply an Art of War-type of strategy in today’s fast-moving market, by observing the marketplace from a high ground position, won’t be able to see, let alone appreciate the thousands of spearheaded initiatives that are going on ─ not in his own company, let alone those that are going on at his opponents.
-By the time a major shift is detected from the high ground, it’s often too late to respond effectively.
+CEOs that apply an Art of War-type approach in today’s fast-moving market, by observing the marketplace from a high-ground position, won’t be able to see, let alone appreciate the thousands of spearheaded initiatives that are going on.
+Not in their own company, let alone what is going on with their opponents.
+When a major shift is detected from the high ground, it’s often too late to respond.

-To survive in our digital age, CEOs need to rely on hundreds or even thousands of eyes and ears, from people that actually talk to (potential) customers, trying to find out what’s going on in the marketplace.
-Because on average, CEOs spend a mere 3% of their time talking to customers.
+To survive in our digital age, CEOs need to rely on information obtained by people on the frontline, people who actually talk to customers.
+Because, based on research, CEOs spend a mere 3% of their time talking to customers.
 There ‘elevated’ position has become a burden and a blinder.

-This new, antifragile mode of operation is exactly the opposite of the fragile strategies taken from the Art of War.
-That’s why I like to call it the Art of Raw™.
+This new, antifragile mode of operation is precisely the opposite of the fragile strategies taken from the Art of War.
+That’s why I like to call it the Art of Raw.

-The image on top is taken from the movie The Three Musketeers (1993).
-These frontline men, to me, are an excellent representation of a spearheaded strategy: while they are loyal to their king, they operate alone and below the radar, always quick to identify and eliminate threats to the nation.
+The image on top is taken from The Three Musketeers (1993).
+These frontline men are an excellent representation of a spearheaded strategy.
+While loyal to their king, they operate alone and below the radar, always quickly identifying and eliminating threats to the nation.

-The funny thing is that there are actually four of them: Athos, Porthos, and Aramis, which were the original three, added with D’Artagnan, the central character of Dumas’ novel.
-In a similar way, ROUNDMAP identified that whilst most people still consider a frontline operation to consist of three departments, marketing, sales, and service, there is actually a missing fourth, success.
-The same applies to vision, mission, and strategy, where the purpose is the missing link.
+The funny thing is that there are four of them: Athos, Porthos, and Aramis, which were the original three, added with D’Artagnan, the central character of Dumas’ novel.
+Similarly, RoundMap identified that while most people still consider a frontline operation to consist of three departments: marketing, sales, and service, there is a missing fourth: success.
+The same applies to vision, mission, and strategy, where we found purpose to be the missing link.
 These fourths aren’t just closing the loop; they are critical to overall effectiveness, stability, and sustainability.